uricod/ExcelMacros/README.md

 VBA Custom Function to improve on Excel Concat Function.

-This adds together Excel Range of Text with adding a seperator between each cell.
+This adds together Excel range of text while adding a seperator between each cell.

 Link to post: http://bit.ly/2mAMw2M